Zonda Tec and Shantui Limited outdoors new machines in Ghana

 Zonda Tec Ghana Limited is an automobile company incorporated in September 2010 under the Companies Code 1963 Act 179 as a private limited company and commenced operations in September 2010.

-Zonda Tec Ghana Limited is an ISO9001 certified Ghanaian based automobile company that specializes in the sale and distribution of heavy and light duty vehicles with three branches (Tema, Agona Nkwanta and Nsawam) and three shops (Madina, Kasoa and Amasaman) across the key business regions of Ghana.
+Zonda Tec Ghana Limited is an ISO9001 certified Ghanaian based automobile company that specializes in the sale and distribution of heavy and light duty vehicles with a total of eight (8) branches (Tema, Dzorwulu, Budumburam, Nsawam, Kumasi, Obuasi, Agona Nkwanta, Tamale) and spare parts outlets located across the key business regions of Ghana.

 Shandong Shantui